higd963/higd963.github.io/_posts/2019-04-30-paper-review-01.md

 This paper proposes that Graph-based Interative Bibliographic Information Retrieval system(GIBIR) provides an effective way to retrieve bibliographic information.

 Problem>
-previous systems only support articles as the final search results.
+previous systems only support articles as the final search results. <br>
 Additionally, these systems have limitations in representing complex search contexts.